openblockchains/awesome-ico-truths/README.md

-## Big Lie #4 - ICO White Papers and Roadmaps with Milestone are like "Due Diligence" Inverstor Prospectus
+## Big Lie #4 - ICO White Papers and Roadmaps with Milestone are like "Due Diligence" Investor Prospectus

 ICO White Papers are fiction.
 Wishful thinking.